How to Choose the Right Lightbulb

 3. Fluorescent

-Fluorescent bulbs emit UV light via the mercury vapor inside when electricity is applied.
-The tubes are bulbs that use a special coating inside to convert UV rays into light.
-Fluorescent bulbs require less energy than traditional incandescent bulb, making them ideal for offices, kitchens and other areas needing a large amount of light.
+When electricity is applied, fluorescent bulbs emit UV light via the mercury vapor inside.
+The tubes are bulbs that use a special coating to convert UV rays into light.
+Fluorescent bulbs require less energy than traditional incandescent bulbs, making them ideal for offices, kitchens, and other areas needing a large amount of light.

 Fluorescent bulbs produce 70% less heat than incandescent bulbs, meaning they can keep rooms cool with less energy.
 Though some fluorescent lights come in U-shaped bulbs, they are typically long and tube-shaped.
 These lights cannot work without a ballast, a device that regulates the current to the bulb.